pouchdb-community/pouchdb-quick-search/README.md

 });
 ```

 When you do this, you _must_ at least provide the `fields`, because external databases are created and identified based on the fields you want to index.
-I.e. for every unique `fields` combination you want to index, a separate database will be created especially for that query.
+You should also provide the `language` option if the language is something other than English.
+I.e., for every unique `fields` combination you want to index (plus `language` if non-English), a separate database will be created especially for that query.
 If you open up your developer tools, you can see it; it should have a name like `<mydbname>-search-<md5sum>` and look like this:

 ![extra database created for search](https://raw.githubusercontent.com/nolanlawson/pouchdb-quick-search/master/docs/extra_database.png)